 In 2011, Mia was diagnosed with Lyme Disease.
 She struggled for years to get the proper treatment and it was not until she found a great clinic in Augsburg, Germany that she was able to get her condition under control.
 As a result, she has become an advocate for those suffering from the disease.

-Mia is currently living near Stuttgart, Germany caring for the animals of her private sanctuary (10 dogs, one sick foster dog, four rats, two lizards, two fish, one chicken, four turtles, 16 African Snails, and three horses.
+Mia is currently living near Stuttgart, Germany caring for the animals of her private sanctuary (9 dogs, one sick foster dog, two rats, two lizards, five fish, one pigeon, eight turtles, 16 African Snails, and four horses.
 She is working with AWL to fulfill a dream of creating fully-functioning Animal Sanctuary/Clinic.
 Additionally, she continues to travel around Europe lecturing on the subject of Animal Behavior and Communications.
-And she began teaching Animal Studies to English-speaking children in Germany September 2017.
+And she began teaching Animal Studies to English-speaking children in Germany September 2017-June 2018.

 Mia is also very proud to be raising her two children, Olivia, and Max, who have been doing rescue missions since they were able to walk and are following in her footsteps as animal lovers, rescuers, and advocates.